Letters from the Specific Carbohydrate Diet support group

 than the soaking.
 I have seen improvement with the addition of some supplements

 like Cat's Claw and garlic.
-I am now experimenting with fermented foods and
+I am now experimenting with fermented foods

 it's going well.
-I have been eating sauerkraut. ( I don't know if it is legal
+I have been eating sauerkraut. ( I don't know if it is

 or not so don't try it yet!)
 There was a time when that would have been

 deadly, I can practically feel the cramps just thinking about it.
-Now it does
+Now it

-give me diarrhea, but no cramps or pain involved at all and seems to me to be a
+give me diarrhea, but no cramps or pain involved at all and seems to me

 good diarrhea, a kind of cleansing.
 I am searching for other legal fermented